Hemp is Not a Drug

-- Hemp fibers are stronger than cotton fibers, so hemp fabrics lasts longer, thus expanding the lifespan of fabrics.
+- The fibers are stronger than cotton fibers, so the fabrics lasts longer, thus expanding the lifespan of fabrics.
 This would decrease fast-fashion because clothes would be of better quality.

 - Hemp crops yield 4 times as much usable products as a cotton crop of the same size, and they use less pesticides in the process!

 Eco-Friendly Hemp Fashion & Lifestyle Brands